-Following this Milton along with his colleague Walter Bernard founded WBMG, the New York based publications company who’s work and client base is so extensive, the only way to express its magnitude it to paste the long list of most important works as stated by Glasers own website:
+Following this Milton along with his colleague Walter Bernard founded WBMG, the New York-based publications company whose work and client base are so extensive, the only way to express its magnitude is to paste the long list of most important works as stated by Glaser’s own website:

-You may have noticed, these articles are based on a survey titled ‘most influential designers working today’, a fact contributory to Glaser’s astounding career and performance.
+You may have noticed, that these articles are based on a survey titled ‘most influential designers working today, a fact contributory to Glaser’s astounding career and performance.
 The very duration of his work and influence.
-Glaser still works today on massively high profile projects including Target Corp and Brooklyn Brewery, Milton, today is 84 years of age, still adding to his ever expanding portfolio of work spanning almost six decades.
+Glaser still works today on massively high profile projects including Target Corp and Brooklyn Brewery, Milton, today is 84 years of age, still adding to his ever-expanding portfolio of work spanning almost six decades.